mysensors/NodeManager/README.md

       void setBatteryMin(float value);
       // [12] the expected vcc when the batter is fully charged, used to calculate the percentage (default: 3.3) void setBatteryMax(float value);
-      // [13] after how many sleeping cycles report the battery level to the controller.
-When reset the battery is always reported (default: -) void setBatteryReportCycles(int value);
       // [14] after how many minutes report the battery level to the controller.
 When reset the battery is always reported (default: 60) void setBatteryReportMinutes(int value);
       // [15] if true, the battery level will be evaluated by measuring the internal vcc without the need to connect any pin, if false the voltage divider methon will be used (default: true)